6-minute read

 So when you’re starting out, it’s useful to take a ‘test and learn’ approach and record your results.
 Eventually, you’ll have enough data to optimise your ads, from the best time of day to post to the ideal types of content that resonate with your audience.

 The death of Facebook has been greatly exaggerated.
-It has nearly three billion monthly active users.
+It has over three billion monthly active users.
 And as it’s one of the earliest social media platforms to be adopted on a big scale, it has lots of data on its users.

 This means you can create highly targeted ads for your audience, using details like age, interests, location, and consumer behaviour.